 Year C, Lectionary 169

 God is offering us a divine relationship where Jesus himself is offering a divine meal.
-A meal from break and wine to his body and blood that we are meant to be joined to Christ and in him have all our hungers satisfied.
+A meal from bread and wine to his body and blood that we are meant to be joined to Christ and in him have all our hunger satisfied.
 To enter into communion with God to then join others to God as well.

 “David is an anticipation of another priest-king in Jerusalem who will also restore the priesthood to all 12 tribes and it's not going to be a Levitical priesthood.
 It's going to be a Melchizedekian priesthood.
 And that priest is of course Jesus Christ”